bisqu1tik/zapret-roblox-discord-youtube-linux/README.md

 sry for my dumb code
 my discord: bisqu1tik
 > [!IMPORTANT]
->  SWITCH IPSET TO ALL FOR ROBLOX WORK
+>  SWITCH IPSET TO ALL FOR ROBLOX WORK(if doesnt exists)
 >  AND ENABLE GAMEFILTER